 Peter even lampshades this in one exchange with a teacher at his high school; he questions why the Kingpin (a known crime lord) is allowed to walk free, she gives a pat answer about due process and such, and he explodes, asking whether people's idealism somehow disappears the moment they turn twenty.

-In The Beano The adults and teachers never seem to be able to prevent their kids from misbehaving.
+In The Beano the adults and teachers never seem to be able to prevent their kids from misbehaving.
 In older strips they would whack their kids with slippers or a cane but now it seems the kids never seem to get much in the way of a punishment apart from making their parents really angry.

 Averted in Super Dinosaur where the adults perform important support roles if they aren't directly in the action.
 The Kingstons repair SD's armor while Dr. Dynamo creates valuable new technology.

-Justified in second volume of Young Avengers - Mother is a transdimensional parasite, who feeds on kids and teenagers with reality warping superpowers and one of her abilities is to hide her existence from adults, so they won't belive their kids telling them about her and won't notice her activities, even as they're happening in front of them.
-Worse, if you're a parent, the first person kid targeted by her would come to, she can turn you into her brainwashed minion.
-And if your parent's are dead, she will bring them back as her minions through they cannot get too far away from the place of their death.
+Justified in the second volume of Young Avengers - Mother is a transdimensional parasite, who feeds on kids and teenagers with reality warping superpowers and one of her abilities is to hide her existence from adults, so they won't belive their kids telling them about her and won't notice her activities, even as they're happening in front of them.
+Worse, if you're a parent, the first person a kid targeted by her would come to, she can turn you into her brainwashed minion.
+And if your parents are dead, she will bring them back as her minions through they cannot get too far away from the place of their death.